Stuffed Italian Meatloaf

 Stuffed Italian meatloaf recipe ingredients arranged in bowls.
 From top to bottom: ground beef, spinach, parsley, parmesan, breadcrumbs, marinara, mozzarella, onion, egg, Italian seasoning, salt, garlic, prosciutto's, Worcestershire sauce and ground Italian sausage.

 Gather all you ingredients before starting.
 Once we get rolling, this Italian meatloaf recipe moves fast!
-Scroll down to the recipe card for exact amounts.
+Below you will find helpful notes for key ingredients used to make stuffed meatloaf.ย Scroll down to the recipe card for the full ingredient list and exact amounts!

 • Meat: I used a combination of lean ground beef and ground Italian sausage.
 If you want a lighter meatloaf, you can use ground turkey instead.